Detecting dependence structure: visualization and inference: New test of global independence

+In Figure \ref{F5} we show the shapes of related $q$, estimated as an average of 100 000 empirical $\bar{q}_n$ with $n=1\ 000$ in each of the scenarios. $m$ and $M$ denote the minimal and maximal value of $q$ over $(0,1)^2$, respectively.

 The above scenarios represent some typical situations among the ones considered.
-In addition, in selected cases, the related powers of the tests studied well reflect some general tendencies observed in the full study presented in Appendix A.4.
+In addition, in selected cases, the related powers of the tests studied well reflect some general tendencies observed in the full study presented in Appendix A.1.
 Table 1 summarises the empirical powers (in percentages) of the six tests in the present study.

-We see that in the case of {\it Simple Regression}, where the most substantial allocation of mass is concentrated around the marginal medians, all tests have relatively high powers.
-However, for a more complex structure represented here by {\it Heteroscedastic Regression}, in which considerably large differences are observed near two edges, the tests $\tau_n^*$, Max BET and Ensemble BET are evidently weaker than the three competitors.
-Finally, when heavy tails enter via {\it Mixture II}, and main differences between the null and actual model are manifested near vertexes of the unit square, the tests $\tau_n^*$, Max BET and Ensemble BET are very week.
+We see that in the case of {\it Simple Regression}, where the most substantial allocation of mass is concentrated around the marginal medians, all tests have relatively high power.
+However, for a more complex structure represented here by {\it Heteroscedastic Regression}, in which considerably large differences are observed near two edges, the tests dCov, $\tau_n^*$, Max BET and Ensemble BET are evidently weaker than the competitors.
+Finally, when heavy tails enter via {\it Mixture II}, and the main differences between the null and actual model are manifested near the vertices of the unit square, the tests dCov, DC, $\tau_n^*$, Max BET, and Ensemble BET are very week.

 In general, our simulation exhibits that under simple regression models, which we have considered, all tests under study behave reasonably well.
-However, in some relatively complex regression models, the three just mentioned tests $\tau_n^*$, Max BET and Ensemble BET are not stable.
+However, in some relatively complex regression models, the tests dCov, DC, $\tau_n^*$, Max BET and Ensemble BET are not stable.
 These solutions sometimes work nicely, but in other cases lead to low powers.
 The situation is even more dramatic for them under several classical bivariate heavy-tailed models.
-For the 22 alternatives considered, we notice that the Ensemble BET test improves the construction of Max BET, while, on average, $\tau_n^*$ has slightly higher power than Ensemble BET.
-In turn, in the whole study, the tests HHG and $T_n$ yield stable and high powers.
-We have discovered a situation where $T_n$ is relatively weak (with the present sample size) and we discuss it in Section A.4.
-HHG is slightly more powerful than $T_n$ in several regression models, while $T_n$ slightly outperforms HHG under classical bivariate copulas.
-The statistic HHG$/T_n$ nicely exploits and matches the advantages of both components and is the best (in terms of empirical powers) test in our study.
+For the 22 alternatives considered, we notice that the Ensemble BET test improves the construction of Max BET, while, on average, dCov and $\tau_n^*$ have slightly higher power than Ensemble BET.
+DC is the best in this group of tests.

-Note also that heavy tails are clearly manifested in graphs of $q$ by high values of $|q|$ near some corners of $(0,1)^2$.
-This information, also contained in $\bar q_n$, can be useful in selecting a suitable test for the data at hand, which is capable of detecting such a mass allocation.
-In addition, other shapes of $\bar q_n$ can provide some warning about the adequate test statistic to detect the suggested structure of the dependency.